Best Productivity Apps for Mac (2026)

 13. Cisco

 Cisco covers the Webex calls and secure connections that a lot of larger companies run on, and the Mac apps are steady performers.
-We joined Webex meetings with clear audio and used the VPN client to reach work systems from home without drama.
+We joined Webex meetings with clear audio and used Cisco Secure Client (formerly AnyConnect) to reach work systems from home without drama.
 The apps are free, though they assume your employer provides the accounts.
 If your office lives in the Cisco world, these make logging in each morning painless.

 14. Apple Calendar